andresgongora/synth-shell/README.md

 * Debian/Ubuntu: `sudo apt install fonts-powerline`

 Finally, open up a new terminal and test that everything works.
-Sometimes, despite power-line fonts being properly installed, the triangle separator is still not shown.
+Sometimes, despite power-line fonts being properly installed, the triangle separator for `fancy-bash-prompt.sh` (if installed) might still not show.
 In this case, make sure that your `locale` is set to UTF-8 by editing `/etc/locale.conf` file (select your language but in UTF-8 format) and running `sudo locale-gen`.
 [More info on locale](https://wiki.archlinux.org/index.php/locale).